-We have added a new python script to grab system inventory information from linux machines using a range of IP addresses.
-Dependencies and tips are discussed below.
+We have updated the Device42 python discovery script [ download v1.2.0! ] that grabs system inventory information from linux machines using a specified range of IP addresses.
+Dependencies and usage tips are discussed below.

 We have tested this script with python 2.7.x.